 As a newcomer, a great way to explore Neighborhood Church is getting involved in some of our groups and activities.
 We have many, many groups and activities that you are welcome to join, these groups are particularly good for newcomers.
-Our Membership and Stewardship Assistant Liz Murphy or Welcome Table Sunday Volunteers can help you find the right group and answer any questions you may have.
+ZaNyaa Lee or any of our Welcome Table volunteers can help you find the right group and answer any questions you may have.
 Check out the calendar listings for more information.

 Newcomer Gatherings & Events